canwe/blog/_posts/2011-06-21-thank-you-friends-this-blog-is-now-3-years-old.md

 Of course, without your support and feedback, this wouldn't have happened.
 So, **thank you one and all **for reading my blog and encouraging me through comments.

 Its time for some retrospection.
-Let's seeÂ  how this blog performed till now (thanks to WordPress Stats and Google Analytics for tracking the data)
+Let's see  how this blog performed till now (thanks to WordPress Stats and Google Analytics for tracking the data)

 ## Number of visitors: